Skip to main content

 Frequently Asked Questions

-CORNERSTONE CAPITAL BANK SSB has a Bank Health Score of A (83/100).
+Cornerstone Capital Bank SSB has a Bank Health Score of A (83/100), placing it one of the safest banks in our analysis.
 It holds a Tier 1 capital ratio of 26.85%, which is above the 8% "well-capitalized" threshold.
 All deposits up to $250,000 per depositor are FDIC insured regardless of the bank's health.

-CORNERSTONE CAPITAL BANK SSB holds $2.3B in total assets and $1.3B in total deposits.
-It is located in ROSCOE, TEXAS (FDIC Certificate #1213).
+Cornerstone Capital Bank SSB holds $2.3B in total assets and $1.3B in total deposits.
+It is headquartered in Roscoe, Texas (FDIC Certificate #1213).

-CORNERSTONE CAPITAL BANK SSB has a Tier 1 capital ratio of 26.85%, classifying it as "Well-Capitalized."
-The nonperforming loan ratio is 1.99%, and the return on assets is 0.85%.
+Cornerstone Capital Bank SSB has a Tier 1 capital ratio of 26.85%, classifying it as "Well-Capitalized."
+Federal regulators consider 8% the threshold for "well-capitalized."
+The bank's nonperforming loan ratio is 1.99%, and the return on assets is 0.85%.

 Yes.
-CORNERSTONE CAPITAL BANK SSB is FDIC-insured (Certificate #1213).
-The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category.
+Cornerstone Capital Bank SSB is FDIC-insured (Certificate #1213).
+The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category — covering checking, savings, money market deposit accounts, and CDs.
 Even if a bank fails, insured depositors typically regain access to funds within two business days.

 Last updated: